PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/Android.md

 # Android SDK Setup

-This tutorial will walk you through integrating GameSparks with your android project on the Android Builder IDE.the GameSparks Android SDK requires API 8 or greater and the Test Harness requires API 11 or greater for the example test harness project that we supply as a sample.
+This tutorial walks you through how to integrate GameSparks with your Android project on the Android Builder IDE.

+<q>**Requirements?** The GameSparks Android SDK requires API 8 or greater and the Test Harness requires API 11 or greater for the example test harness project that we supply as a sample.</q>

 The source repositories for the android libraries can be found here: